Torasemide is a 'water tablet' (a diuretic).

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start taking torasemide it is important that your doctor or pharmacist knows:

-- If you have kidney problems, any difficulties passing urine, or if you are lacking in fluid in the body (dehydrated).
+- If you have kidney problems, have any difficulties passing urine, or you are lacking in fluid in the body (dehydrated).

 - If you have prostate or liver problems.